 “Mongolian Gerbils: ‘Meriones unguiculatus'”

 During 1964 Mongolian Gerbils were first imported into the United Kingdom and rapidly started to attract the interest of pet carers.
-By the early 1970s Mongolian Gerbils were starting to be widely kept as pets and from this point onwards found their place as a Rodent of much desire.
+By the early 1970s, Mongolian Gerbils were beginning to be widely kept as pets and from this point onwards found their place as a Rodent of much desire.

-Mongolian Gerbils will normally live for about two to three years in captivity, though they can live for longer periods than this in some instances.
+Gerbils will typically live for about three to four years in captivity, though they can live for more extended periods than this in some instances.
 In many instances, gerbils would die just before they reach 3 years of age.

-Mongolian Gerbils have two pairs of incisor teeth that characteristic of all Rodents.
+Mongolian Gerbils have two pairs of incisor teeth that are characteristic of all Rodents.
 Added to these incisors are six pairs of molars, which are situated further back into the skull, below the eye sockets.
-Mongolian Gerbils have large eyes that provide a good all-around vision that helps to keep watch for predators.
+Mongolian Gerbils have large eyes that provide an excellent all-around vision that helps to keep watch for predators.

-Gerbils have superb hearing abilities that allow them to hear coming predators and this forms the cornerstone of their defensive abilities.
-Watching Mongolian Gerbils jumping, both from high levels and from the ground up, is a testament to their superb agility that adds to their defensive arsenal.
-Mongolian Gerbils have a normal body weight of around 80 grams, though overfeeding in captivity along with a lack of exercise can result in a bodyweight far in excess of this ideal figure.
+Gerbils have superb hearing abilities that allow them to hear coming predators, which forms the cornerstone of their defensive skills.
+Watching Mongolian Gerbils jumping from high levels and the ground up is a testament to their superb agility that adds to their defensive arsenal.
+Mongolian Gerbils have an average bodyweight of around 80 grams, though overfeeding in captivity along with a lack of exercise can result in a bodyweight far more than this ideal figure.

 Such an arrangement of legs, feet, and nails enables Mongolian Gerbils to burrow very effectively in a wide range of ground materials.